wbalmer/petitRADTRANS/docs/content/contributing.rst

 Before the reset, you will go through a checklist.
 Please take the time to read it.
 If you do not meet all the criteria, cancel the operation.

+.. _versioning:

 Versioning
 ----------
 petitRADTRANS adheres to `Semantic Versioning <http://semver.org>`_.

+Alpha (``X.Y.ZaW``), beta (``X.Y.ZbW``), and release candidate (``X.Y.ZrcW``) versions are used exclusively in the ``dev`` branch.

+- Alpha versions: new features are planned or expected to be implemented.
+- Beta versions: only bug fixes are planned.
+No new feature can be added.
+- Release candidate versions: only tests are planned.
+The goal of these versions is to ensure that no hidden bug is left.
+As for the beta versions, no new feature can be added.

 The code's version must be updated in the following files:

 - CHANGELOG.md
 - meson.build
 - pyproject.toml
+- docs/conf.py

 petitRADTRANS comes with a changelog that is regularly updated with the most notable changes from the code.
 The format is based on `Keep a Changelog <http://keepachangelog.com>`_.

+For items in the "Added" (and "Removed") section, build your sentence as if it started with "Added:" (or "Removed":):
+    - Good example: "Function ``my_cool_function`` to do this useful thing.".
+    - Bad example: "It is now possible to do this useful thing.".

+For items in the "Changed" section, build your sentence as if you answered the question "what has changed?".

+For items in the "Fixed" section, build your sentence as if they were the title of an issue (answer to the question: "what issue is fixed?"), and describe the bug that is fixed:
+    - Good example: "<A bad thing> happens when function ``definitely_not_my_function`` is called.".
+    - Bad example: "Fixes a bug with <some feature>.".

 In the changelog, changes are ordered by perceived importance for the user.
 Changes or fixes internal to an alpha or beta version are not indicated.

+.. tip:: Note to devs: the CHANGELOG is primarily destined to the users.
+They use it to stay informed about new updates and fixes.
+Conciseness and precision are key to a good changelog!